Arlo-real/reverseqr/README.md

 1. Scan QR code or open /sender page and enter connection code
 2. Type message and/or upload files
 3. Click "Send Securely"
-4. Sender gets the messages
+4. Receiver gets the messages